Josh Lowe Player Props: Rays vs. Reds

-The Tampa Bay Rays and Josh Lowe, who went 2-for-5 with a double and three RBI last time out, take on Hunter Greene and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+After going 2-for-4 with a home run and an RBI in his most recent game, Josh Lowe and the Tampa Bay Rays take on the Cincinnati Reds (who will start Levi Stoudt) at 12:35 PM ET on Wednesday.

-In his most recent game, he racked up three RBI (going 2-for-5 with a double) against the Blue Jays.
+In his last game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Reds.

 Josh Lowe Game Info & Props vs. the Reds